An open letter to my teenage son, from Mom:

 want need you to know sweet boy, in no particular order.

-Featured image taken by Steve Gaffney
+Featured image taken by the awesome Steve Gaffney